-- Product has been altered or modified in such a way so as to adversely affect its operation, perfor- - mance or durability, or change its intended use, horsepower or emission levels; or Product has been operated on improper fuels, oils, or lubricants for extended periods of time.
+- Product has been altered or modified in such a way so as to adversely affect its operation, performance or durability, or change its intended use, horsepower or emission levels; or Product is or has operated on improper fuels, oils, or lubricants for extended periods of time.
+Product is or has been used for racing at any point, even by a prior owner.